 Oh, please forgive me for not remembering to put Casey in the house!
 When I was working with the pup, I never even noticed her incessant barking, but every time I watch the video now, she seems to get louder!
 Grrr.

 Canine Behavioral Cues

-(3.48) A bit into the video he gives me another big shake off, this time followed by a loose and happy body.
-This lets me know our training is headed the right direction!
-Also notice how much of the time I give this pup a slack line.
+(3.48) A bit into the video, he gives me another big shake-off, this time followed by a loose and happy body.
+This lets me know our training is headed in the right direction!
+Also, notice how much of the time I give this pup a slack line.
 That line is a safety line only; I do not use it to direct the pup.
 Everything we do in this field is about the choices he makes on his own.
 I pay him for offered behaviors that I like.
 I give him the time and space to consider his situation.
 I set him up so that he is likely to give me behaviors that I like when I can, but mostly I just follow the pup and play a game.

-(4.43) When the pup jumps up and moves I tell him "Yes!".
+(4.43) When the pup jumps up and moves, I tell him, "Yes!".
 This is our verbal marker word.
 I wanted to mark that behavior, which lets him know that is what I was looking for, but I don't want to click to mark the behavior because that would stop his movement; a dog that gets a click comes looking for a treat.
-In this case, a verbal marker and verbal reinforcement allowed us to keep moving; my happy pup tells me this was the right choice.
+In this case, a verbal marker and verbal reinforcement allowed us to keep moving; my happy pup told me this was the right choice.

 I take a big step, and he moves with me.
 This was an environmental cue, and part of shaping for the full behavior of traveling with me.
-If you think back to before we came in the field I needed to use the long-line to get the pup un-stuck, but at this point I have a more confident pup with a learning brain, so am able to use cues to ask for behaviors.
+If you think back to before we came in the field, I needed to use the long-line to get the pup un-stuck, but at this point, I have a more confident pup with a learning brain, so I am able to use cues to ask for behaviors.